markozecevic/BioC19proposal/README.md

 ## Pre-requisites

 * Basic familiarity with R package management
-* No prior experience with CWL is necessary but could be useful
+* No prior experience with CWL is necessary!

 ## Workshop Participation